-Learn what is on your home inspector’s checklist before you close the deal
+Learn what’s on your home inspector’s checklist before you close the deal

 Professional and licensed home inspectors are best for assessing a home and can create a reliable and thorough home inspection report that tells you all about the home as well as what repairs it needs.
-Besides providing reassurance about certain concerns, home inspections can also provide helpful and in-depth insights before you close the deal.
+Besides providing reassurance about certain concerns, home inspections can also provide helpful and in-depth insights that you likely wouldn’t come to as a non-professional.

-Getting started with a home inspection checklist for buyers can help you better understand the process so you can direct your professional home inspector to any points of concern.
-Once you’ve arranged a date and time for your home evaluation, hand off the formal assessment to a professional home inspector in your area.
+Getting started with a DIY home inspection checklist can help you better understand the process so you can direct your professional home inspector to any points of concern.
+Just note that a professional home inspection is worth it, even if you feel comfortable buying a home after your DIY inspection.

 Professional home inspectors often start by checking out the exterior of the home.
 By visually inspecting the foundation, walls, landscaping, drainage, and other relevant areas, a home inspector can provide an assessment that describes the condition and repair needs of the home’s exterior, especially for older homes or those that are located in harsher climates.